Basic Points About the EBC Region When You Know Absolutely Nothing

 - If you trek to Everest Base Camp you don’t have to sleep in a tent.

 - If you decide not to camp, then you will stay in a lodge.
 They used to be called tea houses.

 - Accommodation is basic.
-Very basic.
-I am talking basic beds, blanket and pillows.
+Basic beds, blanket and pillows.
 Usually some sort of shelf along the window, maybe some coat hooks.
 No mirror and no power points.

 - Bathrooms are basic.
-Sometimes you can get a toilet in your room.
+Sometimes you can get a toilet and shower in your room.
 Showers are generally communal except in the more expensive lodges and maybe in some lodges in Phakding.

 - There are some nicer hotels in Namche Bazaar and there is the Yeti Group along the lower part of the track.
 But remember the infrastructure is not there for the fabulous plumbing and heating, regardless of the price.

 - In Namche Bazaar for a moderate rate you can have your own reasonable bathroom, western toilet and power points and mirrors.